samuelndm/leo-movies/README.md

-### Web application that use data from a API with millions of movies, TV shows and people to discover.
+### Web application using ReactJS that fetch data from a API with millions of movies, TV shows and people to discover.
 ### Demo: http://samuelndm.github.io/leo-moviegas

 ### Available Scripts